cogent3/cogent3/doc/examples/manipulating_tree_nodes.rst

     ...     if tips[AEROCOCCUS_INDEX].distance(n)>1.8:
     ...         tips_to_delete.append(n)

 Now for the actual deletion process.
 We can simply use the parent of each node in the deletion list to remove itself.
-Pruning is necessary to prevent internal nodes from being left as tips.  **Note:** "remove()" and "removeNode()" return 'True' if a node is successfully removed, 'False' otherwise.
+Pruning is necessary to prevent internal nodes from being left as tips.  **Note:** ``remove()`` and ``removeNode()`` return 'True' if a node is successfully removed, 'False' otherwise.

 .. doctest ::